stephen-pilli/genagents/README.md

 #### Categorical Responses

-You can ask the agent to respond to categorical survey questions.
+You can ask the agent to respond to categorical survey questions:

 ```python
 questions = {